 Environmental Mailing List

-The environmental mailing list includes federal, state, and local government representatives and agencies; elected officials; Native American Tribes; other interested parties; and local libraries and newspapers.
-This list also includes all affected landowners (as defined in the Commission's regulations) who are current right-of-way grantors, whose property may be used temporarily for project purposes, or who own homes within certain distances of aboveground facilities, and anyone who submits comments on the project.
+The environmental mailing list includes federal, state, and local government representatives and agencies; elected officials; environmental and public interest groups; other interested parties; and local libraries and newspapers.
+This list also includes all affected landowners (as defined in the Commission's regulations) who own homes within certain distances of aboveground facilities, and anyone who submits comments on the project.
 We will update the environmental mailing list as the analysis proceeds to ensure that we send the information related to this environmental review to all individuals, organizations, and government entities interested in and/or potentially affected by the proposed project.

 If we publish and distribute the EA, copies will be sent to the environmental mailing list for public review and comment.
 If you would prefer to receive a paper copy of the document instead of the CD version or would like to remove your name from the mailing list, please return the attached Information Request (appendix 2).

 In addition to involvement in the EA scoping process, you may want to become an “intervenor” which is an official party to the Commission's proceeding.
 Intervenors play a more formal role in the process and are able to file briefs, appear at hearings, and be heard by the courts if they choose to appeal the Commission's final ruling.
 An intervenor formally participates in the proceeding by filing a request to intervene.
 Instructions for becoming an intervenor are in the User's Guide under the “e-filing” link on the Commission's Web site.